Lundalogik/move-to-go/README.md

 organization.web_site = row['website']
 bisnode_id = row['Bisnode-id']

-# It's not uncommon that e-mail addresses are miss formed from a import source.
+# It's not uncommon that e-mail addresses are miss formed from a migration source.
 # MoveToGo supplies a helper function for this
 if MoveToGo::EmailHelper.is_valid?(row['e-mail'])
     organization.email = row['e-mail']